ioccc-src/winner/bugs.md

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed a segfault in this program that prevented it from working in gcc.
-It is known, however, that some compilers (like clang) will compile the code so that it enters an infinite loop.
-See the README.md file for an example command that this can happen with.
+It is known, however, that some compilers will compile the code so that it enters an infinite loop.

 ## 1996 gandalf